microsoft/demikernel/doc/testing.md

 # Testing Demikernel

 This document contains instructions on how to test Demikernel.

-What it is covered:
+> The instructions listed in this file assume that you have at your disposal at least a pair of machines with Demikernel's development environment set up.
+For more information on how to set up Demikernel's development environment, check out instructions in the `README.md` file.

+## Table of Contents

 - [What are unit tests](#what-are-unit-tests)
 - [How to run unit tests](#how-to-run-unit-tests)
 - [What are system-level tests](#what-are-system-level-tests)
 - [How to run system-level tests](#how-to-run-system-level-tests)

-> The instructions in this file assume that you have at your disposal at least one machine with Demikernel's development environment set up.
-For more information on how to set up Demikernel's development environment, check out instructions in the `README.md` file.

 ## What Are Unit Tests